BlueFox1616/Clear-Btn-for-Zen/README.md

 Add the userChrome.css and Inject the js however you want .

+⚠️IM WORKING ON MAKING IT COMPATIBLE WITH AUTO CONFIG FX SO IT'S EASY TO ADD INSTEAD OF PASTING INTO THE CONSOLE⚠️

 Credits to https://github.com/Darsh-A/Ai-TabGroups-ZenBrowser for the clear tabs js code logic .

 If anyone can help with sumbitting a PR and actaully adding the feature to Zen feel free to open an issue or message me.